-The blade (pictured on the right compared to the original Nutribullet blade on the left) sticks up further and somehow looks more powerful.
-It’s also much more easy to clean.
+The blade (Nutribullet 1200 blade pictured on the right compared to the original Nutribullet blade on the left) sticks up further, and somehow looks more powerful.
+It’s also much easier to clean.
 I find it interesting to notice that it’s not actually that sharp – you won’t cut your finger on it.
 The speed of rotation does the work.

 I’m also really pleased to see that the new Nutribullet is backwards compatible – I will be able to use my old cups on this machine